Constrained Policy Optimization via Sampling-Based Weight-Space Projection: Introduction

-We propose SCPO, a special instance of data-driven, projection-based method for constrained learning, and show stability and recursive feasibility certification of the closed-loop system with policies trained under this framework.
-The key idea is to locally estimate a safe set in weight space from small pertubations in weights and the associated changes in safety metrics.
-Using sampled rollouts and local smoothness assumptions, we construct a tractable quadratic inner approximation of this safe set and project each raw gradient update onto it.
-This yields a sampling-based weight-space projection scheme that preserves safety on all considered rollouts at every training step.
+We propose SCPO, a data-driven, projection-based method for constrained learning that provides stability and recursive feasibility certification.
+The key idea is to locally estimate a safe set in weight space from small perturbations in weights and the associated changes in safety metrics.
+Using sampled rollouts and local smoothness assumptions, we construct a tractable quadratic inner approximation and project each raw gradient update onto it, preserving safety on all considered rollouts at every training step.

-Our main contributions are: \begin{itemize} \item \textbf{A sampling-based constrained policy optimization} that performs weight-space safety projection, ensuring each policy update remains within a locally estimated safe parameter region. \item \textbf{A safe-by-induction learning mechanism} that guarantees monotonic improvement of the objective and persistent constraint satisfaction for any first-order update direction. \item \textbf{A control-theoretic analysis of SCPO} for linear dynamical systems, providing an instantiation of the safety metrics for asymptotic stability. \item \textbf{Two simple experiments} on regression and constrained control tasks with malicious expert, demonstrating robustness against harmful supervision and safe exploration. \end{itemize}
+Our main contributions are: (i) a sampling-based constrained policy optimization that performs weight-space safety projection; (ii) a safe-by-induction learning mechanism for monotonic improvement and persistent constraint satisfaction; (iii) a control-theoretic analysis of SCPO for linear dynamical systems; and (iv) two simple experiments demonstrating robustness against harmful supervision and safe adaptation.